Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An employee with leadership responsibilities, who oversees individual contributors in a specific department to meet given performance goals.
+an employee with leadership responsibilities, who oversees individual contributors in a specific department to meet given performance goals

 USA